ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-refresh/index.md

 The following example demonstrates the refresh API.
 The following can be noted:

-- Button **Refresh Everything** refreshes the top level store.
-Note the Version column has changed it's value.
+- Button **Refresh Top Level** refreshes the top level store.
+Note the Version column has changed its value.

 - Button **Refresh [Canada]** refreshes the Canada cache only.
 To see this in action, make sure you have Canada expanded.
 Note the Version column has changed it's value.